Heelc/behave-vsc/README.md

 - *How do I enable automatic feature file formatting on save?* You can do this via a standard vscode setting: `"[gherkin]": { "editor.formatOnSave": true }`
 - *How do I disable feature file snippets?* You can do this via a standard vscode setting: `"[gherkin]": { "editor.suggest.showSnippets": false }`
 - *How do I disable autocomplete for feature file steps?* You can do this via a standard vscode setting: `"[gherkin]": { "editor.suggest.showFunctions": false }`
+- *How do I disable error popup notifications?* You can disable all popup notifications by adding `"behave-vsc.disablePopupNotifications": true` to your settings.json file.
+Errors and warnings will still be logged to the output channel but will not show popup notifications.
 - *Why can't I see print statements in the Behave VSC output window even though I have `stdout_capture=False` in my behave config file?* Because the extension depends on the `--junit` behave argument.
 As per the behave docs, with this flag set, all stdout and stderr will be redirected and dumped to the junit report, regardless of the capture/no-capture options.
 If you want to see print statements, copy/paste the outputted command and run it manually (or run `python -m behave` for all test output).
 - *Where is the behave junit output stored?* In a temp folder that is deleted (recycled) each time the extension is started.
 The path is displayed on startup in the Behave VSC output window.
 (Note that if your test run uses runParallel, then multiple files are created for the same feature via a separate folder for each scenario.
 This is a workaround to stop the same junit file being written multiple times for the same feature, which in runParallel mode would stop us from being able to know the result of the test because each parallel behave execution would rewrite the file and mark scenarios not included in that execution as "skipped".)
 - *When will this extension have a release version?* When the code is more stable.
 At the moment the code is subject to rewrites/refactoring which makes bugs more likely.